Documentation Requirements for Departure by Air from the United States

-The Western Hemisphere Travel Initiative (WHTI) requires all air travelers (including U.S. citizens) to and from North and South America, the Caribbean, Bermuda and the adjacent islands to have a passport or other accepted document that establishes the bearer’s identity and nationality to enter or re-enter the United States.
+The Western Hemisphere Travel Initiative (WHTI) requires that all air travelers (including U.S. citizens) to and from North and South America, the Caribbean, Bermuda and the adjacent islands have a valid passport or other accepted document that establishes the bearer’s identity and nationality to enter or re-enter the United States.

 U.S. Government-issued Transportation Letter

 2. U.S. citizen merchant mariners may be boarded without a U.S. passport if in possession of U.S. Merchant Mariner Card indicating U.S. citizenship.